shinywhitebox/planner-docs/src/manual/concepts/plans.md

 Duplicate an existing plan: Swipe *right* on the plan.
 Press the *duplicate* button that appears.

+A new plan will be created that follows on from the previous.
+By default, it will span three (3) months.

 ### Deleting a plan

 You can delete a plan by swiping left, and clicking the 'Delete' button that appears.